Skip to main content

 Message

-Conclusion: The proposed modifications should not be treated as minor.
-They significantly alter baseline protections, weaken expiry/timeline safeguards, and risk serious and permanent damage to near-pristine waterways and ecosystems.
+I am objecting to this submission because these modifications to West Culburra cannot be treated as minor.
+They materially alter the meaning of baseline protections, weaken expiry safeguards, and risk serious and irreversible damage to waterways and ecosystems.

 I therefore request that the Department: